dap-biospec/G3F/Demo/readme_performance_test.md

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_6_Demo.png)

+Go to the **Options** tab.
+Check the box called **Epsilon**.
+This allows for the application of epsilon to matrix constraints.
+While not required, 2D or 3D global fits will **generally fail if epsilon is ignored**.

 To perform the fit, click **Do Fit Now!** The program will run for a few minutes and generate the fitted data.

 **Performance Comparison**